neelp03/CS157A-Team11/README.md

 2. **Setting up the Database**

 - Make sure MySQL is running.
-- Execute the provided SQL script to set up the schema and initial data.
+- copy paste the scripts inside each file into workbench and execute OR
+- Run this command (make sure path is correct):
   ```
   mysql -u cs157a -p < schema.sql
   mysql -u cs157a -p < data.sql
   ```

-3. **Configure Application Properties**

-Navigate to `src/main/resources` and update `application.properties` or equivalent file with your database credentials and any other relevant configurations.

-4. **Build and Run the Project**
+3. **Build and Run the Project**

 Open the project in IntelliJ IDEA Ultimate:
 - Navigate to `File -> Open` and select the `UniRide` project directory.
 - Wait for IntelliJ to import the project and download the necessary dependencies.
 - Build the project using the `Build -> Build Project` option.
 - To run, right-click on the main class in the project explorer and select `Run`.
+  - opens a services side view where the web app logs and other services can be seen
+  - tomcat should be there and running

 5. **Accessing the Application**